 Reinforcement learning is an area of artificial intelligence in which a machine learning model is built with the ability to self-learn.

 While the intelligent controller currently under development has to optimize the device’s response for every wave (using ML models within the optimisation), the RL controller has the ability to directly learn and apply the optimum response to predicted waves, during operation.
-Reinforcement Learning control applied to CETO The RL controller uses input from the environment (predicted waves), the state of the CETO system (how it responds to the environment), and rewards from previous actions, to determine how to optimally control the system

 The RL controller, which comes pre-loaded with a simple control scheme, explores away from this reference using the concept of reward to identify and learn good control actions, Carnegie said.